 Construction businesses have to meet urgent needs for new housing, commercial and government facilities, and public infrastructures.
 Coming out of the pandemic, they face high expectations from clients, increased costs and shortages of critical supplies, and a lack of skilled talent.
 The right business management technology can make it easier for construction companies to run and grow a profitable, efficient, competitive business.
 In a series of five blog posts, we take a closer look at industry conditions and how a software solution delivered by Sikich can help companies thrive.

-In our previous post, we considered important developments that impact the construction business.
+, we considered important developments that impact the construction business.
 Today, we gather the most critical capabilities that need to be present in a business management software system designed for construction companies.

 Transcending legacy technology